 Recipe Variations

-- Add about 4 oz of sun-dried tomato pieces to the sauce to make the best Tuscan mushroom sauce.
+- Tuscan Mushroom Sauce: Add about 4 oz of sun-dried tomato pieces to the sauce for a delicious Tuscan twist.
+The tomatoes will infuse the dish with a sweet and tangy flavor.

-- If you have some leftover chicken breast, it’s a great way to use it up.
-Mix them with the sauce for a complete meal.
+- Use Leftover Chicken: If you have some leftover chicken breast, toss it into the sauce.
+It’s a great way to use up leftovers and makes this dish a complete and satisfying meal.

 How to Serve?